VictoriaMetrics/VictoriaMetrics/README.md

      Whether to skip verification of TLS certificates provided by -storageNode nodes if -cluster.tls flag is set.
 Note that disabled TLS certificate verification breaks security
   -cluster.tlsKeyFile string
      Path to client-side TLS key file to use when connecting to -storageNode if -cluster.tls flag is set.
 See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection
+  -clusternative.disableCompression
+     Whether to disable compression of the data sent to vmselect via -clusternativeListenAddr.
+This reduces CPU usage at the cost of higher network bandwidth usage
+  -clusternative.maxTagKeys int
+     The maximum number of tag keys returned per search at -clusternativeListenAddr (default 100000) -clusternative.maxTagValueSuffixesPerSearch int
+     The maximum number of tag value suffixes returned from /metrics/find at -clusternativeListenAddr (default 100000) -clusternative.maxTagValues int
+     The maximum number of tag values returned per search at -clusternativeListenAddr (default 100000) -clusternative.tls
+     Whether to use TLS when accepting connections at -clusternativeListenAddr.
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection
+  -clusternative.tlsCAFile string
+     Path to TLS CA file to use for verifying certificates provided by vmselect, which connects at -clusternativeListenAddr if -clusternative.tls flag is set.
+By default system CA is used.
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection
+  -clusternative.tlsCertFile string
+     Path to server-side TLS certificate file to use when accepting connections at -clusternativeListenAddr if -clusternative.tls flag is set.
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection
+  -clusternative.tlsCipherSuites array
+     Optional list of TLS cipher suites used for connections at -clusternativeListenAddr if -clusternative.tls flag is set.
+See the list of supported cipher suites at https://pkg.go.dev/crypto/tls#pkg-constants
+     Supports an array of values separated by comma or specified via multiple flags.
+  -clusternative.tlsInsecureSkipVerify
+     Whether to skip verification of TLS certificates provided by vmselect, which connects to -clusternativeListenAddr if -clusternative.tls flag is set.
+Note that disabled TLS certificate verification breaks security
+  -clusternative.tlsKeyFile string
+     Path to server-side TLS key file to use when accepting connections at -clusternativeListenAddr if -clusternative.tls flag is set.
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#mtls-protection
+  -clusternativeListenAddr string
+     TCP address to listen for requests from other vmselect nodes in multi-level cluster setup.
+See https://docs.victoriametrics.com/Cluster-VictoriaMetrics.html#multi-level-cluster-setup .
+Usually :8401 must be set.
+Doesn't work if empty
   -dedup.minScrapeInterval duration
      Leave only the last sample in every time series per each discrete interval equal to -dedup.minScrapeInterval > 0.
 See https://docs.victoriametrics.com/#deduplication for details
   -denyQueryTracing